ajay0090/user-management-with-image-capture/README.md

 - Install PostgreSQL or add `C:\Program Files\PostgreSQL\<version>\bin` to PATH
 - Use `npm run db:migrate` instead of `psql` to create tables if you don't have `psql`

-## 📧 Support

-For issues or questions, please refer to the requirements document: `Robro-System-Assignment.pdf`

 ## 📄 License

 ISC